Debug Information Files

 Sentry requires access to debug information files of your application as well as system libraries to provide fully symbolicated crash reports.
 You can either upload your files to Sentry or put them on a compatible Symbol Server to be downloaded by Sentry when needed.

-Debug information files can be managed on the Debug Files section in Project Settings.
-This page lists all uploaded files and allows to configure symbol servers for automatic downloads.
+After they have been uploaded, debug information files can be viewed and managed from the Debug Files section in the associated project's settings page.
+That page lists all uploaded debug files, and also allows you to configure symbol servers for automatic downloads.